Sim2Real for Soft Robotic Fish via Differentiable Simulation: Results

 \subsection{Dynamic Experiments}

 For dynamic experiments, we compare the results of our simulation output with the measured data of the furthest tracked dot on the tail.
 In Fig.~\ref{fig:results}, we report our findings for sim2real performance in both the standard fish (\emph{Nemo}) and two other data sets for a tail with different Young's moduli for the body (\emph{Bruce}) and a tail with a greater number of air chambers (\emph{Dory}).
-We demonstrate that if system identification is done correctly our simulation results can predict the performance of a novel actuator design to within millimeter precision.
-The dynamic experiments revealed that a larger actuation pressure is required for similar amplitude displacements for the \textit{Bruce} prototype in comparison to \textit{Nemo} since the material is stiffer.
-The prototype \textit{Dory} with a greater number of actuation chambers resulted in larger deflections requiring greater pressure.
-For videos of the dynamic experiments and simulation, we ask readers to refer to our supplemental material.
+We demonstrate that if system identification is done correctly our simulation results can predict the performance of a novel actuator design to within millimeter precision or $3\%$ max normalized error using only a quasistatic data set for training without need for material testing.
+The \textit{Bruce} prototype required higher pressures to get similar displacements to \textit{Nemo} since the material is stiffer.
+The prototype \textit{Dory} required higher pressure as well to produce similar displacements due to a greater number of actuation chambers.
+For videos of the dynamic experiments and simulation, we ask readers to refer to our supplemental video.